50 hotels every man should stay at before he dies

 Fogo Island Inn, Newfoundland

 Qualia, Whitsunday Islands, Australia, An island hopper’s dream.
-Sat on a peninsula at the Northernmost tip of Hamilton Island in the dramatically beautiful Whitsunday region, Qualia blends seamlessly into its wild surroundings.
+Sat on a peninsula at the northernmost tip of Hamilton Island, in the dramatically beautiful Whitsunday region, Qualia blends seamlessly into its wild surroundings.
 This is a truly special resort, often regarded as one of the best of its kind in the world, characterised by lush, exotic foliage, colourful wildlife and mind-boggling views over the Great Barrier Reef.

 Fogo Island Inn, Newfoundland, Stunningly remote and ingeniously designed, this highly unique hotel feels like a traditional Newfoundland fishing village transmuted into a modernist masterpiece.
-The home-made food — foraged locally and strictly seasonal — is absolutely delicious, meanwhile the socially conscious ethos of the place is a rare and welcome bonus.
+The home-made food – foraged locally and strictly seasonal – is absolutely delicious, meanwhile the socially conscious ethos of the place is a welcome bonus.

 Mandarin Oriental, Hong Kong, Long the beating heart of Hong Kong society, the famed Mandarin Oriental has a glamorous past, a towering reputation – and quite possibly one of the best locations in the entire city.
 The dining room is utterly glorious and the service is truly world-beating.
 A place of charm, atmosphere and fun.